Yandex Cloud

 • How to delete the resources you created

-The GraphiteMergeTree table engine enables you to decimate and aggregate or average out the contents of a database specifically for Graphite.
-The engine reduces the data storage volume and improves the efficiency of queries from Graphite.
+The GraphiteMergeTree table engine is designed for thinning and aggregating/averaging Graphite data.
+The engine reduces storage volume and improves the efficiency of queries from Graphite.

 Note

-If you do not need decimation and aggregation or averaging, you can use any ClickHouse® table engine to store Graphite data.
+If thinning, aggregation, or averaging, are not required, you can use any ClickHouse® table engine for storing Graphite data.

 To configure a database to work with Graphite: